ubaldot/defrecs/README.md

 The architecture resembles as much as possible the so-called *model-based design* which is the paradigm used for example by Simulink.
-Here, we wish that the developer still thinks in terms or "connecting blocks" but instead of generating code from them, he/she directly C-code them.
+Here, we wish that developer still think in terms or "connecting blocks" but instead of generating code from them, they directly C-code them.
 Note that within this framework advanced coding skills should not be required, especially in the application layer.